Al-Kasom Regional Council: Prawer plan

 As a part of this plan some previously unrecognized Bedouin communities in the Negev would be officially recognized and receive all basic infrastructure: electricity, water, sewage, education and medical services.
 One of the main principles of this plan was close cooperation with the local Bedouin communities.

 The Prawer plan is meant to find a solution to numerous land claims filed by the Negev Bedouin.
 They claim the ownership of land totaling some 600,000 dunams (60,000 hectares or 230 square miles) - it is 12 times the size of Tel Aviv.

 But the Prawer plan has drawn criticism.
 Critics say it will turn Bedouin dispossession into law and come to a conclusion that relocation of the Bedouin will be compelled.
 Some even speak about ethnic cleansing.
 As a result, these remarks provoked heavy criticism of the plan by the European Parliament.

 After a number of complicated discreet agreements with the state all of the Bedouin of Tarabin clan moved into a township built for them with all the amenities - Tirabin al-Sana.
 Following negotiations, the Bedouin of al-'Azazme clan will take part in the planning of a new quarter that will be erected for them to the west of Segev Shalom, cooperating with The Authority for the Regulation of Bedouin Settlement in the Negev.

+Voting Patterns

+In the 2022 election, 88 percent of voters in the regional council voted for the Arab parties, while 8 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 4 percent voted for the parties of the center-left coalition led by Yair Lapid.